Wednesday was a day of history…

 That night, we had a stipend dinner and free time.
 What more could we ask for?
 My roommates and I went to an Italian Pizzeria just off the Cour Mirabeau, the main street of Aix.
 After that, we walked on the Coeur Mirabeau to see the night market.
 We made a few simple purchases and then decided to retire early.

 Today marked the last day of morning class, and I have to say I’m both excited and sad.
-I’m excited because it’s the weekend, and we are going to enjoy the rest of the stay without class; but I’m sad because class was when we got the most hard core practice, especially when we were one on one with our teachers’ help.
+I’m excited because it’s the weekend, and we are going to enjoy the rest of the stay without class; but I’m sad because the class was when we got the hardest core practice, especially when we were one on one with our teachers’ help.
 (I also don’t want to face the fact that it’s the last weekend…)

 After lunch, we prepared for the Aix Talent Show.
 We were split into groups, and each group had to prepare a French song, dance, and skit.
 It was a quite entertaining show after dinner!
 The acts were very funny!
 Although it is shameful to say, the winning prize went to our counselors.
 They only did a skit, but they went all out!
 I’m really going to miss this city and the people I have gotten to know.